atomic-coder/filters/README.md

 # filters
-An implementation of various image filters in c.
+An implementation of various image filters in c for an academic project.